YiDingg/YiDingg/AnalogIC/Virtuoso Tutorials - 10. Using Tran Result as the DC Operation Point for AC Simulation.md

-# Using Tran Result as the DC Operation Point for AC Simulation
+# Using Transient Operation Point for AC Simulation

 > [!Note|style:callout|label:Infor]
 > Initially published at 23:27 on 2025-07-29 in Beijing.